English (ENG)

 (Gen Ed: H, GT-AH2)

-ENG 201 Introduction to Literary Theory (3 V)
+ENG 201 Introduction to Literary Studies (3 V)

-Introduction to literary genres, major periods and writers, close reading and textual analysis, modern literary criticism, and research methods.
+Introduction to literary genres, major periods and writers, close reading and interpretive analysis, modern literary criticism, and research methods.

 Corequisite: None.